 The PPR is a less comprehensive and less expensive alternative to the SSBI-PR.
 It is also conducted at 5-year intervals.
 The investigation is similar to the SSBI-PR but involves limited reference interviews and record reviews.
 PPRs may not be requested when certain questions on the clearance application contain responses indicating a possible security or suitability issue.

 The Tier 5R investigation replaced both the SSBI-PR and the PPR in October 2016.
 Information regarding the exact scope and period of coverage of the Tier 5R investigation is not publicly available.
-Top Secret clearance holders will be reinvestigated at least once every 5 years.
-Once fully implemented in late 2017 Top Secret clearance holders will also be reevaluated on a random or continuous basis between investigative cycles.
+Top Secret clearance holders are currently reinvestigated once every 5-6 years.
+Once Continuous Vetting is fully implemented, Top Secret clearance holders will be reevaluated on a random or continuous basis between investigative cycles.

 On May 12, 2016 the Office of the Director of National Intelligence (ODNI) issued SEAD 5, which authorizes federal agencies to collect, use, and retain publicly available social media information for Personnel Security Background Investigations and Adjudications.
 Except for some pilot projects that already exist, it will be several months to a year before the necessary policies, standards, training, and administrative requirements can be put in place for federal agencies to actually begin cyber vetting.